We are carrying out a series of works to improve the Fenchurch Street to Shoeburyness line and the Tilbury loop between Barking and Pitsea.

 Upgrading Track Reliability

-As well as the overhead line upgrade work, we’re also replacing track at 11 locations along the line from Fenchurch Street to Shoeburyness and at seven locations along the Tilbury Loop line.
+As well as the overhead line renewal work, we’re also replacing track along the line from Fenchurch Street to Shoeburyness and along the Tilbury Loop line.
 These vital renewals will help reduce the number of track faults which can also result in delays or cancellations for passengers.

 We’re also replacing points at Southend Central, Barking, Upminster, East Ham, Grays West and Thameshaven Junction.
 Points play an important role as they are moveable sections of track that guide trains from one track to another and allow them to cross paths.